 Herbs have been used for healing long before recorded history.
 The majority of childhood ailments tend to be mild and herbal remedies are considered safe, effective and are much gentler than conventional and pharmaceutical alternatives.
 Internationally known herbalist and educator Rosemary Gladstar says, “Administered wisely, herbs do not upset the delicate ecological balance of children’s small bodies as does much of modern medicine, but rather work in harmony with the young child’s system.”
-This, along with plenty of rest, nourishing food and liquids, and lots of love often provides all that’s needed to help your little one bounce back to health.
+Herbal remedies along with plenty of rest, nourishing food and liquids, and love often provides all that’s needed to help your little one bounce back to health.

 For infants and small children, it’s best to administer herbs in a mild tea form or as a syrup.
 For older children, you can make herbal candy balls.
 Simply combine the desired herbs with raw organic honey, maple syrup, or nut butter and shredded coconut.
 Roll into balls and store in the refrigerator.
 Do not use honey for children younger than one or nut butter for children younger than two years of age or if there is a nut allergy.

 Dried herbs may also be bought in bulk at natural food markets, health food stores or at a local farmer’s market.
 Just be sure that they smell fresh and look vibrant as they tend to lose their power over time.
 I buy most of my herbs locally or online from Mountian Rose Herbs.

 The below herbs will make a wonderful addition to any natural home remedy kit.